Mostah/fastPL/doc/pages/update_profiles.md

 The profile updater algorithm functions as below:

->For each profile:
+    For each profile:
->
->    For each criterion:
+        For each criterion:
->
->        - *computeBelowDisirability, computeAboveDesirability* : Compute the possible positions for the profile and evaluate the repercution of this move on the classification
+            - *computeBelowDisirability, computeAboveDesirability* : Compute the possible positions for the profile and evaluate the repercution of this move on the classification
->
->        - *chooseMaxDesirability* : Select the position that maximizes the result of the move on the alternative assignments
+            - *chooseMaxDesirability* : Select the position that maximizes the result of the move on the alternative assignments
->
->        - *updateTables* : Move the profile and update the alternative assignments *(updateTables)*
+            - *updateTables* : Move the profile and update the alternative assignments *(updateTables)*

 *optimizeProfile* performs the algorithme above for one profile